Challenge Dolls 4

 April, 2008

 This is Verity, which means "truth."
 Verity was made for the vintage cloth doll Yahoo group patriotic challenge and for the "Rags to Riches Dolls" eBay group launch scheduled for 4/27/08 (go to eBay and enter R2RD).
 Verity is made of muslin, and stands almost 23 inches tall.
 I used the same pattern I made for Carlie (bottom doll).
 Her face and finger divisions are needle sculpted.
 Her head, upper chest and arms are painted with a mixture of modeling paste and acrylic gel medium for durability.
 Acrylic paints, colored pencils and pastels provide the coloring.
 She has buried bead joints at the knees, and her lower legs are made of striped fabric.
 Her boots are painted; the heels are Paperclay.
 Her dress is removable.
-SOLD

 lydia2.jpg (81955 bytes)